SteelCompendium/data-md-dse/Bestiary/Skeleton.md

   t3: 6 damage
   effects:
   - name: Effect
-    effect: 'Until the start of the skeleton’s next turn, the target takes 2 damage the first time they move on their turn. '
+    effect: 'Until the start of the skeleton''s next turn, the target takes 2 damage the first time they move on their turn. '
 - name: Bone Spur
   type: Maneuver